bu-ist/coding-standards/css-and-sass/README.md

 // Z-Index Applications
 // --------------------------------------------------
-@zIndex-1--screenForeground:        @zIndex-1;
-@zIndex-1--followUpVisibility:      @zIndex-1;
-@zIndex-1--prlWelcome:              @zIndex-1;
-@zIndex-1--appImageDropdown:        @zIndex-1;
-@zIndex-1--surfaceUnder:            @zIndex-1;
+@zIndex-1-screenForeground:        @zIndex-1;
-@zIndex-1--blockGroup:              @zIndex-1;
+@zIndex-1-followUpVisibility:      @zIndex-1;
+@zIndex-2-prlWelcome:              @zIndex-2;
+@zIndex-2-appImageDropdown:        @zIndex-2;
+@zIndex-3-surfaceUnder:            @zIndex-3;
+@zIndex-4-blockGroup:              @zIndex-4;
+...
 ```

 <a name="mixins"></a>
 ### Mixins

-Syntax: `.m-mixinName`
+syntax: `mixinName`

 Mixins should only be used when there are dynamic properties, otherwise use @extend.
-Mixins should be prefixed with `m-` namespace, use camelCase, and be well documented in comments.
+Mixins should use camelCase and be well documented in comments.

 <a name="media queries"></a>
 #### Media Queries